uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 }
 ```

 While it's possible and reasonably common to write anonymous functions like the above, we typically write functions because we want to reuse code.
-For this typical use-case it makes sense to name our functions.
-(Remember: "In R, everything is an object and everything has a name.")
-This is easily done:
+For this typical use-case it makes sense to name our functions.^[Remember: "In R, everything is an object and everything has a name."]

 ```r
 my_func <-